AdyGCode/SaaS-BED-Notes/Session-02/S02-Exercises-and-Journal-Entry.md

 Be honest with yourself as to what you did and did not understand.

+### Reflection Questions for Journal Entry

+Here are some questions to reflect upon.

+**Question:** If you executed the command `php artisan make:model Fish -msf` what files would be created?

+**Question:** What is the purpose of XDebug?

+**Question:** What features does XDebug bring to you as a PHP Developer?

 ## Research

 Identify (without using Adrian Gould's Diigo account) an example of each of the following: